X-rayLaser/webdev-llm/README.md

 ## Creating final configuration

 Finally, click the button in the lowest panel to create your final configuration.
-Pick an appropriate name for it, choose which LLM server and a preset from the dropdown menus.
+Pick an appropriate name for it, choose which LLM server and a preset to use from the dropdown menus.

 # Chatting with a model

-In the browser, go to [localhost/app/chats](localhost/app/chats).
+In the browser, go to [http://localhost/app/chats](http://localhost/app/chats).

 Start a new chat by choosing a configuration from a dropdown shown in the main form on the page.
 Then, enter your prompt and click the submit button.
 You will be redirected to the chat page.

-Unlike typical LLM chat UI, where you send your prompt and get response, this app gives you more control.
-At each point in conversation you can either write a message yourself (whether it's supposed to be your turn or AI's turn) or use LLM to generate it.
+Unlike typical LLM chat UI, where you send your prompt and get response, you have more control.
+At each point in conversation you can either write a message yourself (regardless of whether it's supposed to be your turn or AI's turn) or use LLM to generate it.

 A few interesting things that you can do:
 - create messages by interleaving images and text in arbitrary order